 inputs within that form.
 In situations like this, where there is a bulk operation for a table, it is common to enclose

 the whole table in a form tag, so that it is easy to add buttons that operate on the selected items.

-Let’s add that form tag around the form, and be sure to enclose the button in it as well:
+Let’s add that form tag around the table, and be sure to enclose the button in it as well: